YinhaoHe/Yinhao-personal-site/README.md

 2. Add an image of yourself in `public/images/me_icon.jpg`.
 If you decide to change the filename, be sure to go back to the sidebar and change the image path there as well.
 3. Modify the text in `app/views/Index.js`
 4. Modify the files in `app/data/resume/` next.
 When you're finished, go back and modify all of the other files in the `app/data/` directory.
 5. You've finished modifying >95% of the pages.
-Search through the rest of the files for references to `Michael` or `He` and change values to your name.
+Search through the rest of the files for references to `Yinhao(Charles)` or `He` and change values to your name.
 6. Change the description in `server/views/index.tpl.html`.
 You may also wish to add a new favicon or remove it.
 [This](https://realfavicongenerator.net/) website may be helpful.
 7. Decide how and where you are going to host this project.
 I recommend purchasing your own domain name from [Google Domains](https://domains.google).
 If you would like to host on github pages, run `npm run deploy`.
 This will generate a new branch called `gh-pages`.
 Then go to `https://github.com/[your github username]/personal-site/settings` and configure accordingly.